Russia–Sudan relations: Soviet era

 For decades, Russia and Sudan have maintained a strong economic and politically strategic partnership.
 Due to solidarity with both the United States and with the Soviet Union and with the allies of the two nations, Sudan declared neutrality and instead chose membership in the Non-Aligned Movement throughout the Cold War.

-In 1967, in response to US support for Israel, Sudan severed relations with USA.
+In 1967, in response to US support for Israel, Sudan severed relations with the United States.
 By 1970, 2000 advisors from Soviet Union and its satellites were present in Sudan.
 After the 1969 Sudanese coup d'état, the new government increased economic relations with the Soviet bloc, and in 1971, Soviet Union became the leading importer of Sudanese goods.
 Soviet-Sudanese relations were minorly damaged when, in 1971 members of the Sudanese Communist Party attempted to assassinate then-president Gaafar Nimeiry, and Nimeiry pegged the blame on the USSR, thus enhancing Sudanese relations with the West.

 In 1977, in response to large scale Soviet aid to Ethiopia, Sudan expelled Soviet advisors and closed the military section in the Soviet embassy.
 The relations were damaged again when Sudan supported the Mujahadeen in Afghanistan when the USSR invaded in 1979.
 Sudan began to buy weapons from Egypt and China, instead of USSR.
 In 1985, Nimeiry was overthrown in a military coup, and the new government improved relations with USSR.